kaionwong/infectious-disease-agent-based-modeling/README.rst

 * Critical symptom

-The specific immunity states for a recovered agent include:
+The specific immunity state for a recovered agent includes:

 * Susceptible

 * Immune

-The specific complication states for a recovered agent include:
+The specific complication state for a recovered agent includes:

 * No complication